Skip to main content

 DynamoDB Table Operations

-DynamoDB generates high volumes of events, making selective filtering essential for cost control and security focus.
-These filters capture data modification events that could indicate unauthorized access or data tampering while excluding routine read operations.
-The combination approach in the following example allows the monitoring of specific write operations for specific tables and all operations on sensitive tables that are defined, providing comprehensive coverage without excessive costs.
+DynamoDB generates high volumes of events, making selective event selection essential for cost control and security focus.
+These selectors capture data modification events that could indicate unauthorized access or data tampering while excluding routine read operations.
+The combination approach in the following example allows the recording of specific write operations for specific tables and all operations on sensitive tables that are defined, providing comprehensive coverage without excessive costs.

 [